Scholarship Fund

 In 2015, the Sandy Springs Perimeter Chamber Board had a remarkable vision to create The Donna Adams Mahaffey Scholarship Fund.
 At the Sandy Springs Perimeter Chamber, we believe that education puts children on the path to success in life.

-The Sandy Springs Perimeter Chamber through the Civic Fund expands educational opportunity to higher-education by providing scholarships to upcoming high school graduates in the city of Sandy Springs.
+The Sandy Springs Perimeter Chamber through the Civic Fund expands educational opportunity to higher-education by providing scholarships to upcoming high school graduates from North Springs High School and Riverwood International Charter School.
 These scholarships instill children with the concept that regardless of their financial situation, they too can receive a higher education.
 Improving education on a regional scale has always been a priority to at the Chamber.

 The Donna A. Mahaffey scholarship changes lives because this scholarship provides the tools and opportunities children need to succeed to reach their full potential.
-Until all high school graduates have the opportunity to attend college, the Sandy Springs Perimeter Chamber through the Civic Fund will continue to empower and inspire graduates to attend college through The Donna Mahaffey Scholarship Fund.
+Until all high school graduates have the opportunity to attend college, the Sandy Springs Perimeter Chamber through the Civic Fund will continue to empower and inspire graduates to further education, either in College or Trade School, through The Donna Mahaffey Scholarship Fund.

 Donations

-Please make contributions to The Donna Adams Mahaffey Scholarship Fund in person or by mail at the SouthState Bank office at 6000 Sandy Springs Circle, Sandy Springs, Ga., 30328.
+Please make contributions to The Donna Adams Mahaffey & Jean DiLuzio Scholarship Fund in person or by mail at the SouthState Bank office at 6000 Sandy Springs Circle, Sandy Springs, Ga., 30328.

-Please make your checks payable to “The Donna Adams Mahaffey Scholarship Fund”.
+Please make your checks payable to “The Donna Adams Mahaffey & Jean DiLuzio Scholarship Fund”.

 TAX ID:47-3630448